 We have not achieved profitability since our inception and we expect to continue to incur net losses for the foreseeable future.
-Based on our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements for at least the next twelve months from December 31, 2021.
+Based on our current operating plan, we believe that our existing cash and cash equivalents, including the proceeds from the Private Placement, will enable us to fund our operating expenses and capital requirements for at least the next twelve months from December 31, 2022.